 The commission came to Kroll through Philadelphia architect John Harbeson of a firm hired by the American Battle Monuments Commission (ABMC) to transform a 172.5-acre swath of land into the Normandy American Cemetery and Memorial.
 Their design devoted two-thirds of the site to a vast rectangular cemetery with main paths laid in the form of a Latin cross.
 They positioned the chapel with Kroll’s mosaic ceiling at the nexus of the cross, surrounded by 9,387 precisely-aligned gravestones.

-By June 1953, Kroll had moved into the Lutetia in Paris — the same art deco hotel he’d stayed in during a painting sojourn thirty years earlier when he met his French wife.
-He hired Italian artisan Riccardo Settimo, who specialized in tesserae (mosaic tiles), and began daily visits to Settimo’s atelier to assemble the mosaic.
+By June 1953, Kroll had moved into the Lutetia in Paris – the same Art Deco hotel he’d stayed at during a painting sojourn thirty years earlier when he met his French wife.
+He hired Italian artisan Riccardo Settimo, who specialized in tesserae (mosaic tiles), and began daily visits to Settimo’s studio to assemble the mosaic.
 After transferring his full-color design onto “special thick paper, which will not stretch when the tesserae are glued [on] and can be washed off when the tesserae are set,” Kroll, helped by Settimo and two other Italian assistants, began cutting and placing the glass mosaic pieces.
-Ultimately, the complete mosaic comprised 500,000 tiles — a thousand for every square foot of the dome — all made to Kroll’s color specifications in a kiln just outside Paris.
+Ultimately, the complete mosaic comprised 500,000 tiles – a thousand for every square foot of the dome – all made to Kroll’s color specifications in a kiln just outside Paris.

-By late September, Kroll and his crew (now including a Frenchman) were installing his creation: “There were 340 sections in that mosaic which had to fit in place just like a jig- saw puzzle.
+By late September 1953, Kroll and his crew (now including a Frenchman) were installing his creation: “There were 340 sections in that mosaic which had to fit in place just like a jigsaw puzzle.
 We carted [them] in cases to Omaha Beach, in Normandy.
 You cement the ceiling and you place the mosaic.
 When you finish a section, you wash off the glued-on paper several hours after the material has been fixed in the ceiling.
 The cement is set enough to hold it up, but not so much that you can’t move pieces around a little bit.”

 Kroll was particularly pleased with the sky: “I used broken color for the sky just as in an Impressionist picture.
 The ceiling is a blue sky that goes down into a sort of gray-pink on the right – that was done like a pointillist picture.
 I had every kind of color in there, not only blue but also red, yellow-green, purples, but the predominant tonality is blue… It’s simply stunning in the effect of shimmering light.”